Fentahunn/Hello-microverse1/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Set up a 'Hello Microverse' project] <a name="about-project"></a>
+# 📖 Set up a 'Hello Microverse' project <a name="about-project"></a>

-> The "Hello Microverse" project is a simple web application that displays a header with the text "Hello Microverse!" using HTML and CSS.
+>The "Hello Microverse" project is a simple web application that displays a header with the text "Hello Microverse!" using HTML and CSS.

 ## 🛠 Built With <a name="built-with"></a>
+- HTML
+- CSS
 ### Tech Stack <a name="tech-stack"></a>